The Emirates Group: Training

 The Aviation University located in Al Garhoud, and in Academic City is an education and training facility for the airline industry.
 The college opened in 1991, and was transitioned to a university in April 2014.
 The newer campus that is located in Academic City opened in January 2015.
 It offers professional academic and vocational training programmes.
-More than 1700 aerospace engineers and technicians and 2000 air traffic controllers have graduated from the college, while the number of full-time students has increased from 300 to 1100 between years 2004 and 2009.
+More than 1700 aerospace engineers and technicians and 2000 air traffic controllers have graduated from the college, while the number of full-time students has increased from 300 to 1100 between the years 2004 and 2009.